Petschko/EkasPortalDisinterestFilter/README.md

 ## Credits
 ----
 * Made By Kiri Nakatomi (aka WHTB).
-* Variable declaration fix by tigercloud.
+* Some improvements like using it on more different pages by tigercloud

 ## Contact
 ----